jaredly/geometricart/Roadmap.md

 # Main Gaps in the Clips Stuffs

+OK FOUND ANOTHER ONE
+yall
+really stress testing here
+when I could have just unit tested but here we are

+I want a visual unit test suite for my windingNumber dealio.
+Which means I think it's time to formalize a visual testing framework my folks

+do we need to give test cases IDs?
+Yeah, that would be great. slugify the name, it's great.

+then we have `the-slug.input.json` and `the-slug.expected.json`.

 - [x] track down the source of BAD PREV.
 Why are we ending up at not the right place?
 - [x] soooo clooooose I think???
 	Yeah not handling single-circles well.